 In the past few years, Alaska, Oregon, Colorado, Washington, and other states have passed laws to legalize cannabis for recreational use.
 With California now joining the states in which people can legally buy cannabis seeds, grow their own plants, and freely enjoy homegrown weed or cannabis products purchased from licensed retailers, it’s likely that more states will change their laws in the future.

 Anti-Cannabis Activists Voice Their Fears

-As the vote grows closer, voices on both sides of the debate are growing increasingly louder.
+Because recreational cannabis is still relatively new to California, legalization has not yet ended the debate over its safety.
 On the anti-legalization side, activists cite concerns about public safety.
 They note statistics such as a study from Washington state which showed an increase in fatal crashes involving drivers who tested positive for marijuana.
 Some suggest that these numbers are misleading, as marijuana remains present in the bloodstream for weeks after consumption.
 This means that just because an individual's blood tests positive for the substance doesn't mean that they were high at the time of a car accident.

 Those against legalization also have worries about marijuana edibles potentially being attractive to kids.
 With THC-infused treats running the gamut from gummy bears to chocolate bars, many are concerned that this provides an easy way for children to become introduced to cannabis.
 As big business moves in and begins operations that have been, up until now, only run by smaller firms, some people have fears of young people being targeted by a new and growing marijuana industry as they have by the tobacco industry.